 1 About Oracle Private AI Services Container

-The Private AI Services Container is a lightweight, containerized web service that allows you to offload expensive AI computation, such as vector embedding generation and vector index creation, outside of the database.
+The Private AI Services Container is a lightweight, containerized web service that allows you to offload expensive AI computation, such as vector embedding generation, vector index creation, and hosting LLMs outside of the database.
 This container can run in your data center or on compute nodes in the public cloud.

 Offloading these computations can free up database compute resources that can then be used for other tasks, such as similarity search.
-There are currently two services provided by the Private AI Services Container:
+Depending on the container image that you choose, you can perform inference using either CPU or GPU hardware, or vector index creation on GPU hardware.

 Vector Embedding Service